Pon-Dinesh-kumar/100-days-of-front-end/log.md

 I'm continuing to advance in my #100DaysOfCode challenge and strengthening my CSS skills through practical projects and exploration of new concepts.

 #CSSTesting #UITesting #WebDevelopment #CodeQuality

+Day 74 [DD.MM.YYYY] - CSS Error Handling and Revision

+Today's Progress:
+- Revised common errors in CSS and their impact on the design.
+- Learned effective strategies for handling and troubleshooting CSS errors.
+- Consolidated the knowledge gained over the past three days on debugging, third-party linters, and UI testing.

+Thoughts:
+Mastering error handling is crucial for CSS developers.
+By identifying and resolving errors efficiently, we can create robust and error-free stylesheets, resulting in a smoother user experience.
+I am committed to refining my CSS expertise and striving for clean and error-free code.

+Progress:
+- Revised common CSS errors
+- Learned strategies for handling and troubleshooting errors
+- Consolidated knowledge on debugging, third-party linters, and UI testing

+#100DaysOfCode #CSS #ErrorHandling #Debugging #CodeQuality